ookraw/commom-substrings-filter/readme.md

 Run on an ordinary laptop, the throughput is of the order of 20 MB/s.

 **Batchwise Processing** <br/>
-Both scatter and gather distribute their workload on three threads:
+both scatter and gather distribute their workload on three threads:
 -	thread 1: reads a batch of shingles into memory (RAM)
 -	thread 2: from the shingle batch the thread produces a hash batch
 -	thread 3: the hash batch is mapped:<br/>